Halleria lucida

 Tree

-This Tree is usually up to 12m high but may reach 18-20m in a forest.
-It may also be a shrub.
+This Tree is usually up to 12m (photo 253) high but may reach 18-20m in a forest.
+In the slopes of the Drakensberg, they may also develop as a shrub.
 When growing in the open, the plant may be multi-stemmed (photo 63) and may develop trailing branches.
 Here the tree tends to have a spreading crown.
 The crown may also be rounded (photo 463) and branching higher up.
 Young stems may be greenish and arching.
 Branches tend to be opposite, stiff and dense.
 The Trunk is usually erect and up to 30cm in diameter.
 Bark is pale greyish brown, rather rough and may be flaky.
 It is longitudinally, but not deeply, grooved (photo 59 and 633 under Flowers).
 At the base of these grooves, a lighter coloured underbark may be seen (photo 676).
 On this photo, grey Lichen is visible.
 Lichen is a complex organism that develop a mutualistic relationship (both benefit) between Fungi and either algae or cyanobacteria.
 The fungi supply protection as well as water and mineral salts and the algae or cyanobacteria use photosynthesis to produce food for the fungi.
 Lichen does not harm the plant.

 Leaves